Stacked vs Loose Volume: What You Need to Know When Buying Firewood

-When it comes to buying firewood, understanding the difference between stacked and loose filled volumes is essential, especially if you're trying to compare suppliers or ensure you’re getting good value.
-At Certainly Wood, we believe in complete transparency, and that includes helping our customers make informed decisions when it comes to volume, pricing, and how our firewood is packed.
+When it comes to buying firewood, understanding the difference between stacked and loose-filled volumes is essential, especially if you're trying to compare suppliers or check that you’re getting good value.
+At Certainly Wood, we believe in complete transparency, and that includes helping our customers make informed decisions when it comes to volume, pricing, and how our kiln-dried firewood is packed.

-So, what’s the difference and why does it matter?
+So, what’s the difference between loose firewood and stacked logs, and why does it matter?

 An Overview: Loose vs Stacked Volume